AHeroicLlama/Mappalachia/Developer_Guides/EditScripts.md

 Once you have downloaded FO76Edit, you should simply be able to dump the contents of the zip into the `\FO76Edit\` folder.
 (You will note that the `Edit Scripts\` folder is already in place, populated with Mappalachia scripts).<br/>

 ### Launching FO76Edit
-If you only own Fallout 76 through Steam, or installed Fallout 76 in a non-default directory, you will need to launch FO76Edit with a launch parameter `-D:"<Path_to_FO76_Data_folder>"`.<br/>
+If you installed Fallout 76 through Steam, or installed Fallout 76 in a non-default directory, you will need to launch FO76Edit with a launch parameter `-D:"<Path_to_FO76_Data_folder>"`.<br/>
-If you own Fallout 76 via Bethesda.net and installed in the default location, you shouldn't need to take any extra steps.<br/>
+If you installed Fallout 76 via Bethesda.net and installed in the default location, you shouldn't need to take any extra steps.<br/>
 Once in FO76Edit you will be prompted with which ESM to load.
 Select SeventySix.esm and hit OK.
 Wait for the background loader to finish.<br/>

 ### Running the Mappalachia export scripts
 Expand SeventySix.esm in the tree on the left.
-Right click any element and select 'Apply Script'.<br/>
+Right click any element and select 'Apply Script...'.<br/>
-Select `_m_RUNALL` as your script to run.<br/>
+Select `_mappalachia_RUNALL` as your script to run.<br/>
-This script runs all Mappalachia scripts consecutively.<br/>
+This script runs all Mappalachia scripts consecutively and should take approximately 26 minutes.<br/>
 Once completed you should see the folder `\FO76Edit\Output\` has been populated with 7 CSV files, including one informational CSV noting the debug cells for which extraction was skipped.<br/>
 <br/>